mbeckh/msvc-common/README.md

 `fetchRecurseSubmodules = false`.
 You MAY also consider setting `update = rebase` and `branch = .`

 ### MSVC Project Files
-This folder contains all project files and settings for the project.
+The folder `msvc/` contains all project files and settings for the project.

 For libraries, you MAY place a file names `<name>`.props inside this directory to enable references by other projects.